bubriks/katacoda-scenarios/deployment-testing/step1.md

 node_js:
   - node
 ```
 `language: node_js` specifies which language Travis expects and in this case it is Javascript within the Node JS framework. `node_js: - node` tells Travis to use the newest stable release of Node JS.
-Notice that the file is missing any commands, this is because has default behaviours.
-Travis would choose to run either `make test` or `npm test`. `npm test` is run if `package.json` exist.
-Travis would then also run `npm install` or `npm ci` which tells npm what to prepare before running the test.
+Notice that the file is missing any commands, this is because Travis has default behaviours.

+For Node JS Travis would run `npm install` or `npm ci`.
 Travis would run `npm ci` if it detects a `package-lock.json` which tells npm what dependencies the project is using.

+Travis would then also choose to run either `make test` or `npm test`. `npm test` is chosen if `package.json` exist.

+Essentially what Travis is doing is learn what language the project is using, get the appropriate dependencies, and run the test.